 It's a style thing: baggies are great for casual, low-key group rides, riding around town doing errands, and of course, commuting.
 While closer fitting cuts are better for road riding use, longer distances, and won't flap around in the wind, baggies are better for not standing out in "normal" society.

 Leg lengths also vary; men's shorts tend to drop right at or just above the knee, while women's ones are often shorter.
-There are even shorts that aim to offer both a tight performance fit as well as a looser, more casual cut.
+There are even shorts that aim to offer both a tight performance fit as well as a looser, more casual cut such as these from Elevenpine.

-Some baggy shorts come with a liner short with a chamois.
+Some baggy shorts come with a liner short that includes a chamois.
 It's common for these liners to be constructed from a lightweight material, some are mesh so they have to be worn under outer shorts.

 Most riding specific shorts have some sort of waist adjuster built in.
 Also the back panel typically has stretch or a rise to prevent the back of the shorts from slipping down while leaning forward on the bike.